DevExpress-Examples/asp-net-web-forms-grid-filter-by-combobox-in-roundpanel/Readme.md

 ### Specify ControlID property at runtime

-When `ASPxComboBox` is inside `TemplateControl` it can be difficult to correctly build the `ControlID` property manually.
+When `ASPxComboBox` is inside a `TemplateControl` it can be difficult to correctly specify the `ControlID` property manually.
 In this case, you can determine the `ControlID` property value at runtime.
 The `ControlParameter`'s `ControlID` property equals the `UniqueID` property of an external `ASPxComboBox`.

 ```csharp
 protected void ASPxComboBoxCategoriesInHeader_Init(object sender, EventArgs e) {